qwc-services/qwc-services.github.io/src/topics/FeatureInfo.md

 # Feature info

-The feature info behaviour in QWC2 is controlled by configuring `identifyTool` in `config.json` (or per-theme in `themesConfig.json`) to the desired plugin as well as whether a `qwc-feature-info-service` is used.
+The feature info behaviour in QWC is controlled by configuring `identifyTool` in `config.json` (or per-theme in `themesConfig.json`) to the desired plugin as well as whether a `qwc-feature-info-service` is used.

 The feature info is by default triggered when clicking on a feature in the map.
 You can also configure the feature info as an explicit viewer tool by setting `identifyTool: null` and [adding](../configuration/ViewerConfiguration.md#plugin-configuration) a `menuItems` or `toolbarItems` entry.